As of 31/05/20 all authors are still with LH&G.

 The grounds for a finding of invalidity of each of these intellectual property rights are:

-(a) The invention did not meet the patentability requirements, it is not an invention within the meaning of the Act or is a non-patentable invention or is against public order or morality or prohibited by law or fails to comply with the requirements under the Act;
+- The invention did not meet the patentability requirements, it is not an invention within the meaning of the PA or is a non-patentable invention or is against public order or morality or prohibited by law or fails to comply with the requirements under the PA;

-(a) The utility innovation is not an utility innovation within the meaning of the Act or is not eligible for a certificate for a utility innovation or is against public order or morality or prohibited by law or fails to comply with the requirements under the Act
+- The utility innovation is not an utility innovation within the meaning of the PA read together with the Second Schedule of the PA or is not eligible for a certificate for a utility innovation or is against public order or morality or prohibited by law or fails to comply with the requirements under the PA read together with the Second Schedule of the PA;

 Cancellation on the ground that the geographical indication is excluded from protection such as:

-(a) the geographical indication not corresponding to the meaning of ‘geographical indication’ as defined in the Act;
+- the geographical indication not corresponding to the meaning of ‘geographical indication’ as defined in the GIA;

 The rectification of the registration of a geographical indication on the following grounds: